Sellafield: Radioactive waste stores

 The UK's main Low Level Waste Repository for nuclear waste is 6 km south east of Sellafield at Drigg.
 A paper published in 1989 said that 70% of the waste received at Drigg originated from Sellafield.

 Fellside Power Station

 Fellside Power Station is a 168 MWe CHP gas-fired power station adjacent to the Sellafield site, which it supplies with process and heating steam.
 It is run as Fellside Heat and Power Ltd, is wholly owned by Sellafield Ltd and is operated & managed by PX Ltd. It was built in 1993, in anticipation of the closure of the Calder Hall generating station, which supplied these services.
-It was originally equally owned by BNFL and Scottish Hydro Electric (which became Scottish and Southern Energy in December 1998).
-BNFL bought SSE's 50% share in January 2002.

 The station uses three General Electric Frame 6001B gas turbines, with power entering the National Grid via a 132 kV transformer.
 The turbines at Fellside are normally natural gas fired but are also able to run on distillate (diesel) fuel.

+In May 2023, Sellafield Ltd removed a set of large, now redundant steel tanks at the Fellside power station.
+Their original purpose has been fulfilled by newer tanks.